hyphacoop/organizing/2019-11-06-async-standup-meeting.md

         - How to get peoples input?
 Blocker to a finished proposal
 - Person: Patcon
     - last:
-        - mostly Civic Tech stuff in St. John
+        - mostly Civic Tech stuff in Saint John
         - time to first convo with luisa, coordinating around that, including the one that didn't happen today.
 Lesson: more time to schedule.
 Can't do "day of"
         - Updating cultivator meeting templates
     - next: